 This is a big one.
 These are the pictures that will preserve memories of one of the most important (and hopefully one of the best!) days of your life.
 And what an industry it has become!
-Not only the wedding photography, but the whole kit and caboodle, all the way down to the commercial plumbers.
+Not only the wedding photography, but the whole kit and caboodle, all the way down to the graphic design firm that we hired for all the creative work.
 As soon as you say “wedding,” tensions heighten and prices jump.
 Everything from the venue to the cutlery will be scrutinized.
 The people who do your place settings could be different from the people who provide the table cloths, and they could be different yet again from those who do the chair covers.
 The whole thing is a bit nuts.

 I know.
 This is the type of “photography” that older generations associate with Millennials’ constant need to satisfy the ego (and granted, some people need Hamilton tow trucks to haul their ego around … but they’re not all Millennials); it’s perceived as the ultimate act of vanity, as you take a picture of yourself, and post it on Facebook or Instagram or whatever, so that your friends can “like” it, and tell you how beautiful your are, etc, etc. And other generations think that that is weak and pathetic and selfish.
 And maybe it is, a bit.
 I’m not a big selfie-taker myself (although I do have a very soft spot in my hear for Snapchat and its filters).
 However, I think it’s important to talk about this phenomenon as an indicator of how this generation feels in society, and how technology and expectations oh beauty have come together to create this trend.